neuralsandwich/Git-tutorial/tutorial.md

 ## Viewing History

-The `git log` command displays committed snapshots.
-Showing you the projects history.
+All version control systems including Git show a projects commit history.
+The `git log` command displays the commited snapshots, showing you your commit history.
+If you run `git log` you should see similar output:

-`git log`

-output

 ```
 Author: Sean Jones <neuralsandwich@gmail.com>